kivymd/KivyMD/README.md

 #### And check result apk in the Docker container:
     $ls *.apk

-What's new in version 0.4.2:
+What's new in version 0.5.0:
 ============================
-* Add new class [MDFanScreenManager](https://github.com/HeaTTheatR/KivyMD/wiki/MDFanScreenManager) animated screen manager
+* Add new class [MDPopupScreen](https://github.com/HeaTTheatR/KivyMD/wiki/MDPopupScreen) pop-up menu

 Video previous
 ==============